The sustainable park (2)

 The hairy-footed flower bee, pollinating a lungwort flower

-The hairy-footed flower bee, pollinating a lungwort flower [Picture – Andrew Town].
+The hairy-footed flower bee, pollinating a lungwort flower [Photograph – Andrew Town].

 Losing insects could have serious effects on Nowhere Wood and the surrounding farmlands.
 Bees are insects that are suffering this fall in numbers.
 They help to pollinate many crops, including the apple trees in the orchards.